tusharnt/docker-volume-vsphere/docs/user-guide/docker-plugin-drivers.md

 [TOC]
 The Docker volume plugin supports the below platforms and the corresponding drivers for those.
 The plugin supports all volume provisioning and managenment operations, defined by the Docker Volume plugin interface, on both platforms.
+Both drivers allow users to provision and use VMDK backed volumes for containers in Docker.

-1. Vsphere
+1. vSphere
 2. Photon

 <script type="text/javascript" src="https://asciinema.org/a/80417.js" id="asciicast-80417" async></script>

-## Docker Vsphere Volume Driver
+## Docker vsphere volume driver
 The Docker vsphere volume driver supports provisioning and managing docker volumes on a standalone or cluster of ESX servers via a service (ESX service) that's installed and runs on each server.
 Docker volumes are created and managed via publicly available VIM (Virtual Infrastructure Management) APIs on the ESX host.

-## Docker Photon Volume Driver
+## Docker photon volume driver
-The Docker Photon Volume driver supports provisioning and managing docker volumes on a Photon platform consisting of a cluster of ESX hosts managed via a Photon controller instance.
+The Docker photon volume driver supports provisioning and managing docker volumes on a Photon platform consisting of a cluster of ESX hosts managed via a Photon controller instance.
 Docker volumes are created and managed entirely via the open Photon platform API via the Photon controller.

 The Docker Volume plugin can support either or both types of volumes, as required, on a given Docker host.

 ## Configuring the Docker Volume Plugin
-The docker volume plugin is designed to load run time options and values from a json configuration file (default /etc/docker-volume-vsphere.conf) on the host.
-The user can also provide a configuration file, via the "--config" option, specifying the full path of the file.
-The file contains the values for run time options used by the plugin.
+The docker volume plugin loads runtime options and values from a json configuration file (default /etc/docker-volume-vsphere.conf) on the host.
+The user can override the default configuration by providing a different configuration file, via the "--config" option, specifying the full path of the file.
 Options that are currently recognized include the below set.
-Options provided on the command line will override those in the configuration file.
+Options passed on the command line override those in the configuration file.

 ### Options for the photon volume driver
 Target    - URL at which to contact the Photon Controller